korteke/blog-post-artifacts/README.md

 # blog-post-artifacts
-This is artifact store repository for blog.kvak.net posts
+This is artifact store repository for [Personal Blog](https://blog.kvak.net) posts.